Tesla Powerwall: How Does It Work?

 Home Backup

 The Tesla Powerwall can perform a whole-home power backup as well as handle essential energy loads.
-Whole-home backups refer to lighting and appliances.
+Whole-home backups refer to the ability to connect to all circuits in the home.
 A partial-home backup depends on your unique electrical setup.
 Typically, 5 kilowatts (KW) of power is enough to support your residential power needs during an outage.
 Businesses usually require more, depending on their size and average energy usage, of course.

 With a partial home backup, you can handpick which loads are essential for your daily use.
 Most people choose lighting and outlets.
 But if your home runs on a three-phase power supply, a Powerwall energizes select appliances on a single-phase.